CallWhatsApp

 • Outdoor unit behavior sounds abnormal or unstable.

-3. Post-Service Setup or Connection Issue
+3. Post-Service Setup Or Connection Issue

-During a service, the indoor unit is partially disassembled — the front panel is removed, the filter is taken out and cleaned, the drain tray may be accessed, and in a chemical servicing the blower and coil are treated.
+During a service, the indoor unit is partially disassembled, the front panel is removed, the filter is taken out and cleaned, the drain tray may be accessed, and in a chemical servicing the blower and coil are treated.
 When parts are reassembled, a filter that is reinserted slightly off-centre can block part of the coil face.
 A drain tray that is not fully reseated can leak water back onto the coil and create a partial blockage.
 A connector that was disturbed during the process can cause intermittent communication faults that affect how the unit runs.

 • Cooling was normal before service and changed right after.